-By the 1950s New Zealand had become one of the richest countries in the world on a per capita basis.
-The United Kingdom (UK) absorbed most of the produce New Zealand could supply; in 1960 the UK was the destination of 53.0 percent of all New Zealand's merchandise exports, and such was the dominance of pastoral agriculture that wool (33%), meat (24.2%) and dairy (23.9%) comprised 81.1 percent of total global exports.
+Figure 1: Output, Input and TFP Indices 3.
+Deregulation of New Zealand agriculture 3.1 Background By the 1950s New Zealand had become one of the richest countries in the world on a per capita basis.
+The United Kingdom (UK) absorbed most of the produce New Zealand could supply; in 1960 the UK was the destination of 53.0 per cent of all New Zealand's merchandise exports, and such was the dominance of pastoral agriculture that wool (33%), meat (24.2%) and dairy (23.9%) comprised 81.1 percent of total global exports.
 New Zealand was regarded as a British farm.
-From there the dream started to end, and by the early 1980s New Zealand had become a highly regulated economy, with extensive government involvement in most areas of the economy.
-This was especially so in agriculture, where by 1984 assistance to the sector had doubled over a very short three to four year period to reach 30 -34 percent of the final value of most pastoral farm output.
-Since then the economy in general has evolved to one of the most open in the world, and the agricultural sector is held up as the classical 'farming without subsidies'8 example.
+From then the dream started to end, and by the early 1980s New Zealand had become a highly regulated economy, with extensive government involvement in most areas of the economy.
+This was especially so in agriculture, where by 1984 assistance to the sector had doubled over a very short three to four year period to reach 30-34 per cent of the final value of most pastoral farm output.
+Since then the economy in general has evolved to one of the most open in the world, and the agricultural sector is held up as the classical 'farming without subsidies' example.
 By the late 1960s, faced with growing balance of payment problems, successive governments sought to maintain New Zealand's high standard of living and full employment rate with increased levels of overseas borrowing and increasingly protective economic policies.
 The government introduced controls (quotas) for manufactured goods, increased tariffs, and undertook a huge capital works programme, building roads, houses, hospitals, power stations and telecommunications.
 The inevitable result was an inefficient manufacturing base, economic stagnation and increased government management of the economy.
 With export markets for agricultural produce guaranteed, increasing production became the name of the game.
 A turning point came around 1973 when the UK entered the Common Market and the cosy agricultural market arrangements ceased and the first international oil crisis hit, a crisis that New Zealand did not respond well towards, to its medium-term detriment.

-By 1984 there was wide acceptance that a change in direction was required, and a number of acute problems had to be addressed:
+By 1984 there was wide acceptance that a change in direction was required, and a number of acute problems had to be addressed: - The fiscal deficit, which had reached nine per cent of GDP; - A growing public debt problem, with borrowing often being used to support consumption.
+Government net debt as a proportion of GDP had risen from 9 per cent in 1976 to 41 per cent by the mid-1980s;